Chinook Indian Nation: Treaty era and failed attempts at recognition (1851–1978)

 The United States annexed most of the region in 1855 and 1856 through a series of treaties, including the Treaty of Olympia, which established the Quinault Indian Reservation.
 The Chinook were not involved in these treaties.
 The Shoalwater Bay Reservation was created in 1861 for some Chinook and Lower Chehalis people.
 However, legislation of the era only addressed a small segment of Chinook people or required them to move farther than they wanted.
 The nation began pursuing legal representation in 1899.
 Efforts to receive recognition continued to fail.

 The five tribes were included in the 1906 McChesney Rolls, a U.S. government census of Pacific Northwest tribes.
+Many of the tribe's children were sent to the American Indian boarding schools of Chemawa and Puyallup, where they were forced to assimilate to White culture.
 The Chinook Tribe wrote its constitution in 1925.
 It is one of the region's oldest tribal constitutions.
-Many of the tribe's children were sent to the American Indian boarding schools of Chemawa and Puyallup, where they were forced to assimilate to White culture.
+The nation continued to advocate for recognition by holding monthly council meetings and by maintaining enrollment lists, which began in 1926.

 Under an 1873 executive order by Ulysses S. Grant, allotments of the Quinault Indian Reservation were granted to "fish-eating Indians", which included the Chinook.
 The Chinooks sued to receive allotments in 1926 and won the 1928 court case Halbert v.
 United States, which was upheld in 1931 by the Ninth Circuit Court.
 They received their first allotment in 1933.

-The nation continued to advocate for recognition by holding monthly council meetings and by maintaining enrollment lists, which began in 1926.
-The State of Washington gave it the status of nonprofit corporation in 1953.
+The State of Washington gave the Chinook Nation the status of nonprofit corporation in 1953.
 In 1956, the tribe's chairman, J. Grant Elliott, wrote to oppose the construction of the Pelton Dam on the Warm Springs Indian Reservation as he believed it would hinder access to fish for Chinook fishers.
 In the 1970s, the Chinook lost their fishing rights after a federal court limited these rights to recognized tribes.
 The Indian Claims Commission ruled in 1958 that the Chinook Nation was the successor of the Lower Chinook and Clatsop people.
 In the Docket 234 decision on November 4, 1970, it awarded the tribe $48,692.05 for the land it lost in 1851.
 The money was placed in a trust without an agreement about how to distribute it.